remotemerge/esewa-php-sdk/README.md

 ### Make Payment

-This will redirect the user to eSewa dashboard for payment processing.
-Once the payment is successful, it will redirect to your success URL.
-If the payment fails, it will redirect to your failure URL.
+When the user initiates the payment process, the package redirects the user to an eSewa site for payment processing.
+The eSewa system will redirect the user to your specified success URL if the payment is successful and to the failure URL if the payment fails.

 ```php
 $esewa->process('P101W201', 100, 15, 80, 50);